Philip J. Cohen: Serbia's Secret War: Propaganda and the Deceit of History

 The following year, an article by Alexander Mirkovic of Northern Michigan University was published in Balcanica.
 He stated that it is common to find an opinion, even among experienced United States Department of State officials, that the Yugoslav Partisans were mainly supported by anti-fascist Croats and Slovenes.
 In a footnote to this observation, he states that page 95 of Cohen's book contains the false claim that "[o]verall, from 1941 to 1945, the Partisans of Croatia were 61 per cent Croat and 28 per cent Serb".
 (Note: This figure in Cohen's book is drawn from the 1978 work of Ivan Jelić, Hrvatska u ratu i revoluciji, 1941–1945 [Croatia in War and Revolution, 1941–1945].
 Cohen gives Jelić's figures as 140,124 ethnic Croats and 63,720 ethnic Serbs.)

 In 2013, Raphael Israeli, Emeritus Professor of Middle Eastern, Islamic and Chinese history at the Hebrew University of Jerusalem published his book The Death Camps of Croatia: Visions and Revisions, 1941-1945.
 In that book he referred to Cohen's work as "seminal", and noted that Cohen had "copiously documented" the large amount of anti-Semitic press in the German-occupied territory of Serbia.
 He also observed that Cohen had "definitively demonstrated" that the head of the German-appointed puppet regime, Milan Nedić, along with other members of the Serbian Orthodox Church, "were aware and supportive of the German extermination plan and execution [of Jews], and were not loath to lend a hand when asked".
-Further, Israeli referenced and quoted Reinhartz's review of Cohen's book, and noted that at least one Belgrade Jewish author on the Holocaust in Serbia considered Cohen to be propaganda from "Tudjman's kitchen".
+Further, Israeli referenced and quoted Reinhartz's review of Cohen's book, and noted that Belgrade Jewish author on the Holocaust in Serbia, Jaša Almuli, told the press that he doubted Cohen himself had written the book and suggested that it may have originated from "Tuđman's kitchen" in Zagreb as a form of political propaganda.

 The sociologist Jovan Byford lists Serbia's Secret War among a "series of propagandist pieces of quasi-historical writing" written by pro-Croatian authors during the 1990s.
 Byford emphasizes that Cohen belongs to group of authors whose works support Croatian side in propaganda war with Serbia also by intentionally depicting Serbs as genuine "genocidal nation".
 In a June 2018 review of a work on a similar topic, the historian Luke Gramith from University of West Virginia referred to Philip Cohen's Serbia's Secret War as a polemical and even anti-Serbian work.